 User Interface of Power BI and Tableau

 Power BI has a user-friendly user interface and is compatible with other Microsoft applications.
-The Power BI interface is easy to use and learn.
+For gaining expertise in Power BI and understanding the benefits of using Power BI, a Power BI training will help to learn Power BI Interface.
 It's easy to use and increases your productivity.
 Report View, Data View, and Model View are the three views offered by Power BI Desktop that you can choose from on the left side of the canvas.

 Tableau has an intelligent interface that allows you to create and edit dashboards according to your requirements.
 It has a nice desktop that encourages you to experiment with data and get brilliant results.
 The workspace area has various tabs and shelves, a toolbar, a sidebar, a data source page, a status bar, and sheet tabs.